thehelvijs/nRF24L01-avr-bareminimum/README.md

 ```
 ### Send message

+32 byte message can be sent every ~50ms.
 After message is sent, it goes back to listening mode.

 ```
 status = nrf24_send_message(tx_message);